Chagatai language: History

-In the twentieth century, the study of Chaghatay suffered from nationalist bias.
-In the former Chaghatay area, separate republics have been claiming Chaghatay as the ancestor of their own brand of Turkic.
-Thus, Old Uzbek, Old Uyghur, Old Tatar, Old Turkmen, and a Chaghatay-influenced layer in sixteenth-century Azerbaijanian have been studied separately from each other.
-There has been a tendency to disregard certain characteristics of Chaghatay itself, e.g. its complex syntax copied from Persian.
+In the twentieth century, the study of Chagatai suffered from nationalist bias.
+In the former Chagatai area, separate republics have been claiming Chagatai as the ancestor of their own brand of Turkic.
+Thus, Old Uzbek, Old Uyghur, Old Tatar, Old Turkmen, and a Chagatai-influenced layer in sixteenth-century Azerbaijanian have been studied separately from each other.
+There has been a tendency to disregard certain characteristics of Chagatai itself, e.g. its complex syntax copied from Persian.

 Chagatai developed in the late 15th century.
 It belongs to the Karluk branch of the Turkic language family.
 It is descended from Middle Turkic, which served as a lingua franca in Central Asia, with a strong infusion of Arabic and Persian words and turns of phrase.

-Mehmet Fuat Köprülü divides Chagatay into the following periods:
+Mehmet Fuat Köprülü divides Chagatai into the following periods: